Thomas Jones (footballer, born 1997)

-Thomas Luciano Jones Mariani (born 25 September 1997) is a Chilean footballer who plays as a midfielder for Magallanes.
+Thomas Luciano Jones Mariani (Santiago September 25, 1997) is a Chilean footballer who plays as a midfielder for Deportes Iquique.

 Club career

 Born in Santiago, Jones began his career in the academy of Universidad de Chile, where he stayed until an injury at under-13 level lead coaches to not register him for the next year.
 He returned to playing football in his local neighbourhood, before joining the academy of Barnechea at under-15 level.

 Having made two appearances in the Copa Chile with Barnechea, Jones left early in the 2015–16 season, joining Segunda División side Santa Cruz, initially on loan.

-After three seasons with Santa Cruz, Jones returned to the Primera B with Magallanes.
+After three seasons with Deportes Santa Cruz, Jones returned to the Primera B with Magallanes.
 Having suffered a wrist injury at the beginning of 2022, he missed two-and-a-half months, before returning to the side to help them win the Copa Chile, as well as promotion to the Chilean Primera División.

+In 2025, Jones played for Deportes Copiapó.

+After Deportes Copiapó, Jones moved abroad and signed with Kazakhstan Premier League club Kaisar.
+He moved back to Chile and joined Deportes Iquique on 29 June 2026.